 There was even a double-cab 504 pickup, built in China, no less.
 Peugeot was a very early pioneer in China, establishing one of the first joint-ventures there, with Guangzhou, in 1985.
 That proved to not be a happy relationship, as the rules for engagement for Chinese JVs hadn’t really been established yet, and Peugeot was a very unhappy partner.
 By 1997, Peugeot called it quits; talk about bucking the trend in China.

 I didn’t mean to bring a fourth continent into the 504 equation, so let’s talk about the 504 in America.
 In the fifties and sixties, the Peugeot 403 and 404 enjoyed a generally good reliability reputation here, despite the fact that the dealer network was decidedly thin.
-Although even with them, it depended much on access to a knowledgeable mechanic (or owner).
-But its no secret that the 504 has developed a much more inconsistent rep; even an evil one, in some folks eyes (stay tuned for at least one colorful comment by a former 504 owner).
+Even with them, it depended much on access to a knowledgeable mechanic (or owner).
+But its no secret that the 504 developed a much more inconsistent rep; even an evil one, in some folks’ eyes (stay tuned for at least one colorful comment by a former 504 owner).
 What happened?